AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 c_set/4
 c_set(+Obj,+Type1,+Val)
 c_set(+Obj,+Type2,[+FieldName,+Val,...])
 Destructively modify a UIA or C data area with Val of type Type.
-In the first form Type1 can be a integral type or ‘str’.
+In the first form Type1 can be a integral type or 'str'.
 In the second form Type2 must be a
 structure type, and FieldName is the name of a field to be modified with value
 Val.
 Subfields are identified by their (C-style) dot-separated pathname, except when the sub-structure is a type-reference, in which case FieldName is the name of the field, and Val is (recursively) a list of FieldName - Value pairs.